Radiologic Technology, A.A.S. - SUNY Niagara

 5. Click “Next” to go to the electronic signature page.
 Enter your name and click “Sign Electronically”

-• BIO 213 & 213L (Anatomy and Physiology I & lab)
+• BIO 213 and BIO 213L (Anatomy and Physiology 1 and the lab)

-• BIO 214 & 214L (Anatomy and Physiology II & lab)
+• BIO 214 and BIO 214L (Anatomy and Physiology 2 and the lab)

-• ENG 101 (Writing I)
+• ENG 101 (Writing 1)

 • SOC 101 (Intro to Sociology)

-• A Communication course that meets the COMO requirement
+• A communication course that meets the COMO requirement

 Phone: 716-614-6250